galetaire/homesite-hns/README.md

 A brief guide to hosting a website on a self-controlled Handshake top-level domain (TLD).
 Handshake is an experimental DNS root zone based on a peer-to-peer (P2P) blockchain system.

-> **Note:** This guide does not cover how to obtain a HNS domain name, and it does not recommend crypto investment whatsoever.
+> **Note:** This guide does not cover how to obtain a HNS domain names or coins, and it does not recommend crypto investment whatsoever.
 Skepticism around blockchain projects is more often right than wrong, but I consider HNS DNS to be a decent exception, as a healthy and valid alternative to ICANN DNS.

 ## What You Need